Your guide to a successful course registration experience

 Think about your requirements

 Before registering, take a look at your major’s bulletin to see which courses it recommends that you should enroll in each semester.
 Each major has recommended courses to take each semester.
 It’s an easy way to make sure you are on the right track with the classes you are planning to take.
 This is an important step to take before you meet with your advisor about your plans.
-If you’re undecided, GenEd or elective courses are a good way to test the waters.
+If you’re undecided, GenEd or elective courses are a good way to test the waters in a specific major.

 “Know” yourself